tyrnut/back-end-interview/README.md

 * http://localhost/CommodityType/histogram
 * Etc.

-A GET request on any of these URLs should return HTML with the count of how many times each unique value appears in that column of the data.
+A GET request on any of these URLs should return JSON with the count of how many times each unique value appears in that column of the data.
 For example in the Commodity column, “Rice” appears 216 times, “Corn” 240, etc.

 This service should be runnable using one of:
+* AWS lambda
-* (preferred) In Docker using `docker-compose up` or `docker run` command you provide
+* In Docker using `docker-compose up` or `docker run` command you provide
 * A simple readme describing how to start the service
 * http://repl.it or similar